List of Humble Pie members: 1989–present

-Shirley reformed Humble Pie again in 2001 to mark the tenth anniversary of Marriott's death, adding original bassist Ridley, former guitarist Tench and new guitarist Dave "Bucket" Colwell, all of whom performed on the band's first studio album since 1981, Back on Track.
-The group later added keyboardist Dean Rees and vocalist and guitarist Johnny Warman for a short European tour in 2002, which was cut short when Ridley was forced to retire due to pneumonia.
-The illness ultimately led to his death on 19 November 2003.
+Shirley then reformed Humble Pie again in 2001 to mark the tenth anniversary of Marriott's death adding original bassist Ridley, former guitarist Tench and rhythm guitarist Dave Colwell all of whom recorded the album Back on Track, the band's first since 1981.
+Keyboardist Dean Rees and Johnny Warman on vocals also guitar completed the lineup for a short European tour during 2002.
+This tour was cut short when Ridley became ill due to pneumonia which led to his death on 19 November 2003.

+Ridley and Colwell reformed the band with American singer Jimmy Kunes (Cactus, Savoy Brown), co-lead guitarist James Volpe Rotondi (Mr. Bungle, AIR), R&B bassist Ivan "Funkboy" Bodley (Sam Moore, The Shirelles), and drummer Bobby Marks (Dokken, Joe Lynn Turner), for tours of the US in 2018 and 2019.
+The band returned in 2022 with Jim Stapley replacing Kunes and Rotondi.